NVIDIA/MatX/README.md

 ## Quick Start Guide
-A [quick start guide](docs/quickstart.rst) can be found in the docs directory
+A [quick start guide](docs/quickstart.rst) can be found in the docs directory.
+Further, for new MatX developers, browsing the [example applications](examples) can provide familarity with the API and best practices.

 ## Filing Issues